Chemistry plays a significant role in the emerging interdisciplinary fields

 Lab: Start Hydrothermal Growth of ZnO Nanorods synthesis (10 minutes).
 Groups of four should set up the synthesis with two slides and leave in oven until next week.
 The actions and observations for the synthesis should be in your notebook.
 Leave the prepared tubes next to the oven for inspection.

 1. Garrison: "Controlled Folding of Single Crystal Graphene"

 2. Candy: "Smart Contact Lenses with Graphene Coating for Electromagnetic Interference Shielding and Dehydration Protection"

 3. Danni: "New Nanoconfined Galvanic Replacement Synthesis of Hollow Sb@C Yolk–Shell Spheres Constituting a Stable Anode for High-Rate Li/Na-Ion Batteries"

 4. Yige: "Continuous Draw Spinning of Extra-Long Silver Submicron Fibers with Micrometer Patterning Capability"

 |Feb 27||Class: Field Effect Transistors|

 Lab: Finish ZnO Nanorods measurements.
 In each group of four, one pair will do XRD and PEC measurements on one slide, and the other pair will do SEM and MB measurements on the other slide.
 For actions and observations you only need the two measurements you did, but data, graphs and conclusions will require you to exchange data and include the results from all four measurements on your duplicate slides.Lab: Continue PMMA Nanospheres - Optical Diffraction and SEM Determination of Particle Size.
 Measure visible spectrum and prepare labeled sample for SEM.
-Do you need to set up another evaporation for better diffraction?
+If you do not see a visible absorption peak, set up another evaporation for a better diffraction result.

 |Mar 3||Literature reports 3A|